- Fee assured

 Having gained his MRCP in 2000 he began his career specialising in dermatology that year.
 Dr Cooper spent 2 years undertaking laboratory based and clinical research into who and why people get reactions to medications with publications in leading journals such as the New England Journal of Medicine.

 Dr Cooper specialises in skin disease including skin cancer, chronic skin disease, connective tissue diseases, lesion diagnosis and drug allergy.
-He performs skin surgery including skin cancer, skin lesion diagnosis as well as injection treatment for hyperhidrosis (excess sweating).
+He performs skin surgery including skin cancer and lesion excision, skin lesion and rash diagnosis as well as injection treatment for hyperhidrosis (excess sweating).

 Areas of interest

 Skin tumours / cancer / oncology;

 Consultant Dermatologist and Clinical Director in Dermatology for Portsmouth Hospitals Trust

 Drug allergy and hypersensitivity,

 Sun damage / solar (actinic) keratosis,